 No. It makes no sense to request a USPS Prohibitory Order if the bulk mailer complies with a request to stop.
 This is really only useful for aggressive or malicious mailers.

-First, you won't find this by searching the USPS website's search engine; however, it readily shows up on a Google search.
+First, you won't find this by searching the USPS website's search engine; however, it readily shows up on a general search engine search.
 There, you'll find both a direct link to "Form 1500"(.pdf) and a general index of index of all USPS forms (the numerical list of forms).
 Form 1500 is immediately above "Statement by Shippers of Firearms", "Pre-Employment Screening" and "Application for Employment".
 (These later ones are probably all the same form.)The words of Form 1500 uses the phrase "erotically arousing or sexually provocative matter".
 Ignore the "sexually erotic" language.
-(You have a computer for that, if you're so-inclined.)
-Under the US Supreme Court case of Rowan United States Postal Service, 397 US 728, the addressee has unreviewable discretion to decide whether xe wishes to receive any further material from a particular sender.
+(You have a computer for retrieving "sexually erotic" material, if you're so-inclined.)
+Under the US Supreme Court case of Rowan United States Postal Service, 397 US 728 (1970), the addressee has unreviewable discretion to decide whether xe wishes to receive any further material from a particular sender.
 It is Form 1500 that includes the "erotically arousing" language; this is not the law.

 You then fill out the form.
 It's rather brief, but cryptic.
 Make sure you initial box 1, check box "a" and fill in the blanks.
 You do not need to identify children or dead people unless you check boxes "b" or "c".
 The sample mailing must be attached, and should be opened.